Prince Rogers Nelson biography

 Around The World In A Day (1985)

 Prince’s follow-up to Purple Rain was widely expected to reprise its winning formula.
-Although largely written during the Purple Rain Tour and recorded at a rented warehouse – 9025 Flying Cloud Drive in the quiet outskirts of Minneapolis, the style and tone of Prince and The Revolution’s second album Around The World In A Day was polar opposite in comparison.
-The music press, Warner, and the buying public alike, all eagerly anticipated radio-friendly tracks of a very similar style of its predecessor, considering that album’s stellar success.
+Although largely written during Purple Rain Tour and recorded at his rented warehouse rehearsal space at 9025 Flying Cloud Drive in the quiet outskirts of Minneapolis, the style and tone of Prince and The Revolution’s second LP Around The World In A Day was polar opposite by comparison.
+The music press, Warner, and the buying public alike, all eagerly anticipated radio-friendly tracks in the gusto of its predecessor, considering that album’s stellar success.
 But Prince had other ideas.
-Bored performing Purple Rain on tour and not wishing to write what was to his mind an obvious and all too easy squeal, Prince took a different slant, drawing Around The World In A Day on psychedelic influence.
-The album received mixed reviews as result, yet charted number 1 and sold 4.2 million copies worldwide, as well as produced two top ten singles – Prince’s fourth chart topping single Raspberry Beret winning an MTV gong for video production.
+Bored performing Purple Rain on tour and not wishing to write what was to his mind an obvious and all too easy sequel, Prince took a different slant, drawing Around The World In A Day on psychedelic influence.
+The album received mixed reviews as result, yet it hit the number 1 spot in the US and sold a not unimpressive 4.2 million copies worldwide.
+Around The World In A Day also produced two US top ten singles, with Raspberry Beret (#2) – winning an MTV award for video production – and Pop Life (#7).
 With The Time disbanding after their third record Ice Cream Castle citing Prince’s inflexibility to accommodate any creative input, in 1984 Prince assembled a replacement side-project named The Family.
 The band was formed of those from The Time who remained loyal to Prince, and a guise for him to grow his relationship with its appointed lead singer Susannah Melvoin (twin sister of Revolution guitarist Wendy Melvoin).
 White and unlike Prince’s past Latino girlfriends, Susannah became the love of Prince’s life and in 1985 they got engaged.

-Eager to start a life together, the couple moved into their new home, a secluded mansion set within a 30-acre private parkland at 7141 Galpin Blvd.
-Purchased out of the proceeds from his success with Purple Rain, whilst the fitting out his home studio which would not be complete until March 1986, Prince flew to France to shoot his second movie Under The Cherry Moon.
-Filmed entirely on location in the French Rivera between September and November 1985, requesting a purple Rolls Royce despite being shot in black and white, the film was a commercial failure.
-Having met considerable success with the Purple Rain movie, Warner dared not question Prince’s judgement.
-Under The Cherry Moon grossed a mere $10m at the box office.
-Its soundtrack Parade – Prince and The Revolution’s third and as would transpire final album – fared considerably better, charting within the top-5 in both the US and UK.
-Recorded between Hollywood’s Sunset Sound and far less glamorously at Prince’s new rented warehouse on Washington Avenue in the suburb of Edina, Minnesota, its lead single Kiss produced Prince’s fifth US number one, and fourth Grammy win; Best Vocal Performance.
+Eager to start a life together, the couple moved into their new home a secluded mansion set within a 30-acre private parkland at 7141 Galpin Blvd, Minneapolis.
+Purchased out of the proceeds of his success with Purple Rain, whilst fitting out his home studio which would not be complete until March 1986, Prince flew to France to shoot his second feature movie, a tragicomedy entitled Under The Cherry Moon.
+Filmed entirely on location in the French Rivera between September and November 1985, for which Prince requested a purple Rolls Royce despite being shot in black and white.
+Prince played the lead character Christopher Tracy, a piano playing gigolo exploiting the affections of heiress Mary Sharon.
+Steven Berkoff played her outraged father.
+The role of Mary was intended for Susannah Melvion but acting was clearly not her forte.
+The part was instead cast to a professional actress and became the movie debut for one Kristin Scott Thomas.
+Under The Cherry Moon was a commercial failure.
+Having met considerable success with his Purple Rain movie, Warner dared not question Prince’s judgement when demanding to shoot his second motion picture – a romantic comedy.
+Prince would not only star but direct it as well.
+Under The Cherry Moon premiered in Wyoming on 1 July 1986.
+It paled in comparison against Purple Rain and grossed a mere $10 million at the box office.
+Its accompanying soundtrack Parade – Prince and The Revolution’s third and as transpired final album – fared remarkably better, reaching the top 5 in both the US and UK official charts.
+Recorded between Hollywood’s Sunset Sound and far less glamorously at Prince’s newly acquired rented warehouse on Washington Avenue in the suburb of Edina, its lead single Kiss landed Prince his fifth US chart number one and fourth Grammy win; Best Vocal Performance.
+It became one of the most recognisable songs of the decade.

 Parade (1986)

-On returning to the US after the filming, Prince played 11 short notice shows that became known as the ‘hit and run’ concerts.
-These were audience tests for a larger tour, the Parade Tour, which would be staged in Europe, his first full-scale tour of the continent.
-For it, The Revolution’s touring line-up was expanded to include a second guitar to free up Prince, filled by Miko Weaver recruited from Sheila’s band E-Train.
-Matthew Blistan was enlisted on trumpet following recommendation from Eric Leeds to give the band a proper brass section.
+Upon returning to the US after the filming, Prince played 11 short notice shows that became known as the ‘hit and run’ concerts.
+They were audience tests for a larger tour, Parade Tour, which would be staged throughout Europe, his first full-scale world tour.
+For it, The Revolution’s touring lineup was expanded to include a second guitar to free up Prince, filled by Miko Weaver a recruit from Sheila’s band E-Train.
+Matthew Blistan was enlisted on trumpet after a recommendation from Eric Leeds to give the band a proper brass section.
 Prince gave Atlanta resident Blistan the stage name Atlanta Bliss.
-A dance trio was also added – Jerome Benton, Wally Safford and Greg Brooks.
-Although the Parade Tour was a brief run of 19 arena shows, it immediately sold out its entire allocation of 150,000 tickets, and was joined by Sheila E as support act.
+A dance trio was also added – comprising Jerome Benton, Wally Safford and Greg Brooks.
+Although Parade Tour was a brief run of 19 arena shows, it immediately sold out its entire allocation of 150,000 tickets, and again with Sheila E as opening act.
 The tour also introduced the aftershow performance, which became a feature of Prince’s tours since.
-Once back in his now operational Galpin Blvd home studio towards the end of 1986, Prince continued the most prolific year of his recording career.
-As well as working on an three albums of his own, his attention also turned to expanding the catalogue of his side projects: a second album for Sheila E, plus a new and untried avenue as an instrumental jazz funk quartet named Madhouse – its line-up comprised of just Prince on keyboards and Eric Leads on sax, and soon expanded into a full ensemble for the follow-up album, to include Sheila E (drums) who likewise introduced Prince to her Oakland band mate, Levi Seacer, to play bass.
+The run cemented Prince’s status as a major star in Europe.
+Once back in his now operational Galpin Blvd home studio toward the end of 1986, Prince continued the most prolific year of his recording career.
+As well as working on three albums of his own, his attention also turned to expanding the catalogue of his side projects: second album for Sheila E, plus a new and untried avenue as an instrumental jazz-funk outfit named Madhouse.

-As the Parade Tour progressed throughout the summer of 1986, Prince grew increasingly constrained as he wanted to pursue new creative directions he felt was unable to do in a collaboration.
-The expansion to the touring line-up caused infighting in the band, which the musicians felt was morphing into a dance show with the inclusion of Benton, Safford and Brooks.
+As Parade Tour progressed throughout the summer of 1986, Prince felt increasingly constrained as he looked to pursue new creative directions he felt was unable to do in a collaboration.
+The expansion of the touring lineup caused infighting among The Revolution, which the musicians viewed was morphing into a dance show with the inclusion of Benton, Safford and Brooks, leaving the band in the shadows and overlooked.
 Prince’s frustration was laid bare during the climax of the tour’s final show, when he smashed his two custom Cloud guitars onstage while performing Purple Rain.
-Doing that and to this song seemed to symbolise his desire to draw an end to The Revolution era and move on alone.
+Doing that and to this song seemed to symbolise his desire to draw an end to The Revolution era and move onward alone.
 In that moment the band realised their time was over.
-Prior to the tour, the recording sessions for what was to be The Revolution’s fourth album was already complete by April 1986, but when the tour ended that September, Prince fired the whole band and printed the announcement as a short press release on 17 October 1986 confirming “Rock star Prince is disbanding The Revolution, his band of the last four years, and is exploring a new direction.”
-The band’s final project was a double LP named Dream Factory, which they completed just prior to the Parade Tour and was to be their forth album.
-On his return to the studio, Prince sprang to work on a new solo project, crediting its tracks to his new pseudonym Camille.
+Prior to the tour, the recording sessions for what was to be The Revolution’s fourth album was already complete by April 1986, but when the tour ended that September, Prince fired the band and printed the announcement as a short press release on 17 October 1986 confirming curtly “Rock star Prince is disbanding The Revolution, his band of the last four years, and is exploring a new direction.”
+The band’s final project was envisioned as a double LP named Dream Factory, which they completed just prior to Parade Tour and was to be their fourth album.
+On his return to the studio, Prince sprang to work on a new solo project, crediting its tracks to his latest pseudonym Camille.
 By that November an entirely new eight track album titled Camille was ready.
-But that too was soon abandoned as he returned once again to the tracks recorded for Dream Factory.
-Prince set about reworking the project to cleanse The Revolution’s input from the material.
-The record in result expanded into a triple album which he named Crystal Ball – with much of the new tracks drawing inspiration from the breakdown of Prince’s relationship with Susannah Melvoin, largely due to wanting to isolate her from her fired sister Wendy.
+Yet that too was quickly abandoned as he returned once again to the tracks recorded for Dream Factory.
+Prince set about reworking the project to cleanse The Revolution from the material.
+The resulting record expanded into a triple album which he named Crystal Ball – with much of the new tracks drawing inspiration from the breakdown of Prince’s relationship with Susannah Melvoin.

 Sign O' The Times (1987)